sio/homelab/ansible/roles/motd/README.md

 - Notify ssh users that computer is managed with Ansible
 - Add a short message to /etc/motd to discourage manual system administration.

-This role is continuosly tested with Molecule in Docker container.
+This role is continuosly tested with Molecule.